4 Complications of Colds – When to Worry

 The mucus sitting in the nose and chest during a cold is a breeding ground for bacteria.
 These bacteria normally live in the nose and throat in very small numbers.
 During the course of a cold, the bacteria will slowly build up over a period of 7 to 10 days.
 By this time, either the cold starts to resolve and all the mucus goes away, thus taking the bacteria with it, or the bacteria overgrow enough to take hold and cause what is called a secondary bacterial infection (the primary infection is the cold virus).
 This can occur in the sinuses, the chest, or the ears.
 This is why it is important to keep the nose and chest cleared out throughout the course of a cold.
-Be aware of these complications:
+Be aware of these complications of colds:

 Children may experience a feeling of plugged ears and mild ear pain.
 This occurs because the middle ear space behind the eardrum gets congested with mucus, just as the sinuses get congested with mucus.
 This can cause pressure and a plugged feeling that can hurt a little bit.
 When bacteria overgrow in this mucus, an ear infection flares up and becomes more painful.
 So if your child complains of occasional mild ear pain or a plugged feeling, it may not be an ear infection yet.
 If the pain is moderate to severe, have your doctor check it out.
 Infants, who are too young to report ear pain, will be unusually fussy, sleep and feed poorly, may or may not have a fever, and may pull on their ears.
 Keep in mind; if your infant is pulling on the ears, but is not very fussy and has no fever, then the ears probably are not infected yet.
 For more information on how to diagnose and treat ear infections see ear pain or ear infection.

 2. Sinus Infections